banerjixplores/plant_health-monitor/README.md

 * Thanks to Vasi for facilitating all the resources and clear instructions for conducting this standalone project.
-* Thanks to John's interactive coding sessions on coding, and recapitulating the concepts through practical examples during the Data Coach sessions
+* Thanks to John's interactive coding sessions on coding, and recapitulating the concepts through practical examples during the Data Coach sessions, and to Niel's SME sessions
-*
+* Last, but not the least, to my colleagues in this Cohort :)